National Basketball League of Canada: League changes (2013–2019)

 The league grew to nine teams in the 2013–14 season by adding the Brampton A's and Ottawa Skyhawks, while the Montreal Jazz folded.
 Two teams relocated within their same regions with Oshawa Power moving to Mississauga and Summerside to Charlottetown as the Island Storm.
-The returned to eight teams the following season due to Ottawa falling below league standards and failing to repay a loan to the league.
+The league returned to eight teams the following season due to Ottawa falling below league standards and failing to repay a loan to the league.

 Prior to the 2014–15 season, the league announced its first national broadcast deal with beIN Sports.
 Starting with the 2014–15 season, two regular season games were scheduled to be aired each week with special coverage for playoffs and special events such as the All Star Weekend.
 The deal ran through the 2016–17 season.

 The 2014–15 season ended in controversy as the Windsor Express were declared winners of the championship series after the Halifax Rainmen failed to show for the seventh and deciding game.
 The Rainmen organization claimed the reason for not appearing in the game that night because their players feared for their safety following a physical altercation earlier in the day with the Express.
 The Rainmen and its players were fined by the league and the team ultimately filed for bankruptcy and folded.
 The following 2015–16 season, the league replaced the Rainmen with the Halifax Hurricanes.
 The new Halifax team returned to the championship game, defeating the London Lightning to win the title in their first season.

 The league expanded to ten teams in the 2016–17 season by adding the Cape Breton Highlanders and KW Titans.
 In the 2017–18 season, the league stayed at ten teams following the Miracles and A's folding and the addition of the Moncton Magic and St. John's Edge in the Maritimes.
 The initially announced a team in Greater Sudbury, but was forced to delay their launch leaving the league with four teams in Ontario and six in the Maritimes, leading the Edge to play as a member of the Central Division.
 The Lightning won the championship in both seasons, having won four of the first seven titles up to that point.

 Following their delayed start, NBL Canada expanded into Northern Ontario with the addition of the Sudbury Five for the 2018–19 season.
 However, the league lost another Ontario team when the Niagara River Lions left to help found the rival Canadian Elite Basketball League.
 St. John's was again a member of the Central Division, but mostly played against Atlantic Division teams.